-A personal injury accident can be life changing for the victim.
+A personal injury accident can be life-changing for the victim.
 Individuals can suffer serious injuries, expensive medical bills, lost wages, and pain and suffering due to the negligent or reckless behavior of someone else.
-When negligence causes injuries, a personal injury attorney can guide victims through the processes leading up to financial compensation.
+When negligence causes injuries, an injury attorney can guide victims through the processes leading up to financial compensation.
 If you or a loved one sustained injuries in any type of accident, contact our Glendale personal injury lawyer today to discuss your case for free.
 Our law firm represents accident victims with injuries that occurred as a result of the negligence of others.

 Why Hire our Personal Injury Law Firm?

-There are many reasons to choose the Law Offices of John Phebus if you have been injured in an accident in Glendale or Peoria, Arizona:
+There are many reasons to choose the Law Offices of John Phebus if you have been injured in an accident in Glendale or other areas in Arizona:

 - We have built a reputation as a trusted law firm in Arizona.